123xiaohuihui/Aseland/README.md

 # Aseland

 #### Goal
 Asexuality, sometimes considered a lack of sexual orientation, is a low/absent desire for sexual activity and a lack of sexual attraction to anyone.
 Here w are planning to build a dating web/mobile app to help the asextual population in China to look for romantic non-sexual partnership.

 #### Our Plan

 I started this project as a capstone project for coursear full stack web devleopment specilaiziton.
-Since I took a CS degree later, I kinda left the project unfinished after the prototying and UML design.
-Now I am thinking of finising it, and am looking for volunteers to do it together.

-The prototype can be found at [prototype](https://github.com/Jianyi-Ren/Aseland/blob/master/2-Prototype/UI%20report.pdf)
+Since I later joined a CS master program which granted me access to more systemtic training in programming, I put aside this project.

-The architectural UML can be found at [UML](https://github.com/Jianyi-Ren/Aseland/blob/master/3-Architecture/UML.jpeg)
+The prototype and the architectural UML have been finished, as can be found at [prototype](https://github.com/Jianyi-Ren/Aseland/blob/master/2-Prototype/UI%20report.pdf)and [UML](https://github.com/Jianyi-Ren/Aseland/blob/master/3-Architecture/UML.jpeg)

-#### Join the team
+Now I am looking for interested folks to finish it together.

 Please contact Jianyi at Bassethound(wechat) or jianyiren@gmail.com.
 If you are interested in joining.

-#### Currently Recruited Volunteers
 Editor: 懒懒，苏西， 黄小人

 FrontEnd: